gabrielwright1/ruby-on-rails-basics/README.md

 - Creates a method within our Main file called 'index'
 - Generates routes for each method in the `config/routes.rb` file

-You can check that its working by:
+You can check that its working by visiting the following routes:

-- Enter the following into the browser:

 ```
 http://localhost:3000/tasks/index